Per is a theorem prover implemented in OCaml, constitutes a MLTT-80 core for a dependently-typed lambda calculus,

 constrained to exclude pattern matching, let-bindings, implicit arguments.

-It encompasses universes, dependent products Pi
+It encompasses universes, dependent products Pi, dependent pairs Sigma, identity types Id,

-types for well-founded definitions.
+and 0, 1, 2, W types for well-founded definitions.

 Its mathematical properties, focusing on correctness, soundness, totality, canonicity, decidability and related